telefonicaid/iotagent-node-lib/doc/api.md

 -   `404` `NOT FOUND` if the device was not found in the database.
 -   `500` `SERVER ERROR` if there was any error not contemplated above.

+### Batch Operations

 #### Remove devices `POST /iot/op/delete`

 Remove a set of devices from the device registry.
-The devices is identified by the Device IDand apikey in payload body.
+The devices is identified by the Device ID and apikey in payload body.

 _**Request headers**_